The Crying of Lot 49: Plot

-She researches an older censored edition of The Courier's Tragedy, which confirms that Driblette indeed made a conscious choice to include the "Tristero" line.
+She researches an older censored edition of The Courier's Tragedy, which confirms that Driblette indeed made a conscious choice to insert the "Tristero" line.
 She seeks answers through a machine claimed to have psychic abilities but the experience is awkward and unsuccessful.
-As she feverishly wanders the Bay Area, the muted post horn symbol appears among an engineer's doodles, as part of children's sidewalk drawings, amidst Chinese ideograms in a shop window and in many other places.
-Finally, a nameless man at a gay bar tells her that the muted horn symbol simply represents an anonymous support group for people with broken hearts, Inamorati Anonymous.
-She witnesses people referring to and using mailboxes disguised as regular waste bins marked with "W.A.S.T.E." (later suggested to be an acronym for "We Await Silent Tristero's Empire").
-Even so, Oedipa sinks into paranoia, wondering if Trystero exists or if she is merely overthinking a series of false clues with no definite connections.
+As she feverishly wanders the Bay Area, the muted post horn symbol appears in many random places.
+Finally, a nameless man at a gay bar tells her that the symbol simply represents an anonymous support group for people with broken hearts.
+Oedipa witnesses people referring to and using mailboxes disguised as regular waste bins marked with "W.A.S.T.E." (later suggested to be an acronym for "We Await Silent Tristero's Empire").
+Even so, Oedipa sinks into paranoia, wondering if Trystero exists or if she is merely overthinking a series of false connections.

 Fearing for her sanity, Oedipa makes an impromptu visit to Dr. Hilarius, only to find him having lost his own mind, firing a gun randomly and raving madly about his days as a Nazi medical intern at Buchenwald.
 She helps the police subdue him, only to return home to find that her husband Mucho has lost his mind in his own way, having become addicted to LSD.
 Oedipa consults an English professor about The Courier's Tragedy, learns that Randolph Driblette has mysteriously committed suicide, and is left pondering whether Trystero is simply a prolonged hallucination, a historical plot, or an elaborate practical joke that Inverarity arranged for her before his death.
-Oedipa goes to an auction of Inverarity's possessions and waits on the bidding of lot 49, which contains the stamps which are thought to refer to Trystero.
-Having learned that a particular bidder is interested in the stamps, she hopes to discover if this person is a representative of the Trystero secret society.
+Oedipa goes to an auction of Inverarity's possessions and waits on the bidding of lot 49, which contains the stamp collection with the muted horn symbol.
+Having learned that a particular bidder is interested in the stamps, she hopes to discover if this person will be a representative of the Trystero secret society.

-At which point, the book ends.